-Detect Ra nge Contaminants MCLG or MRDLG MCL, TT, or MRDL In Your Water Low High Sample Date Violation Typical Source Disinfectants & Disinfection By-Products (There is convinci (There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants) Haloacetic Acids (HAA5) (ppb) NA 60 4 NA NA 2016 No By-product of drinking water chlorination TTHMs [Total Trihalomethanes] (ppb) NA 80 2 NA NA 2016 No By-product of drinking water disinfection Inorganic Conta Inorganic Contaminants Arsenic (ppb) 0 10 1.1 NA NA 2013 No Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes Radioactive Con Radioactive Contaminants Alpha emitters (pCi/L) 0 15 9.4 NA NA 2015 No Erosion of natural deposits Beta/photon emitters (pCi/L) 0 50 4.9 NA NA 2015 No Decay of natural and man-made deposits.
+Detect Ra nge Contaminants MCLG or MRDLG MCL, TT, or MRDL In Your Water Low High Sample Date Violation Typical Source Disinfectants & Disinfection By-Products (There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants) Haloacetic Acids (HAA5) (ppb) NA 60 2.7 2.5 2.7 2017 No By-product of drinking water chlorination TTHMs [Total Trihalomethanes] (ppb) NA 80 2.6 2.3 2.6 2017 No By-product of drinking water disinfection Inorganic Contamina ants Arsenic (ppb) 0 10 1.1 NA NA 2013 No Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes Radioactive Contami Radioactive Contaminants Alpha emitters (pCi/L) 0 15 9.4 NA NA 2015 No Erosion of natural deposits Beta/photon emitters (pCi/L) 0 50 4.9 NA NA 2015 No Decay of natural and man- made deposits.
 The EPA considers 50 pCi/L to be the level of concern for Beta particles.
 Radium (combined 226/228) (pCi/L) 0 5 .273 NA NA 2015 No Erosion of natural deposits

-MCLG MC Det L, I Range - Contaminants or MRDLG TT, or Yo w High Sam Da Violat ion Typical Source Volatile Organic Contaminants Ethylbenzene (ppb) 700 700 ) 1.4 48 N. A NA 201 13 No Discharge from petroleum refineries Xylenes (ppm) 10 10 .009 954 N. A NA 2013 No Discharge from petroleum factories; Discharge from chemical factories Contaminants MCL G AL Your Water Sample Date # San Excee ding ceeds Typical Source Inorganic Contai ninants ! ! , Copper - action level at consumer taps (ppm) 1.3 1.3 .15 2016 0 No rrosion of household plumbing systems; Erosion natural deposits Inorganic Contai Inorganic Contaminants Lead - action level at consumer taps (ppb) 0 15 2.3 2016 0 No rrosion of household plumbing systems; Erosion natural deposits Unit Descriptions S Term Definition ppm pp m: parts per n nillio on, or r nilli grams per liter (mg/L) ppb pj b: parts per b illio n, or m icro grams per liter (μg/L) pCi/L pCi/L: picocuries per liter (a measure of radioactivity) NA NA: not applicable ND ND: Not detected NR NR: Monitoring not required, but recommended.
-Important Drink ing Water · Defii nitions Term Defin itio n MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MO CLG MCL · inge Contaminants or DLG TT, o r er Low High Sample Date Violation Typical Source Volatile Organic Contaminants Ethylbenzene (ppb) 7 00 700 ND NA NA 2015 No Discharge from petroleum refineries Xylenes (ppm) 10 10 ND NA NA 2015 No Discharge from petroleum factories; Discharge from chemical factories Contaminants MCL G AL Your Water Sample Date e Exc amples eeding AL Exceeds AL Typical Source Inorganic Contaminants Copper - action level at consumer taps (ppm) 1.3 1.3 .15 2016 0 No Corrosion of household plumbing systems; Erosion of natural deposits Inorganic Contaminants Lead - action level at consumer taps (ppb) 0 15 2.3 2016 0 No Corrosion of household plumbing systems; Erosion of natural deposits

+Unit Descriptions Term Definition ppm ppm: parts per million, or milligrams per liter (mg/L) ppb ppb: parts per billion, or micrograms per liter (μg/L) pCi/L pCi/L: picocuries per liter (a measure of radioactivity) NA NA: not applicable ND ND: Not detected NR NR: Monitoring not required, but recommended.

+Important Drinking Water Definitions Term Definition MCLG MCLG: Maximum Contaminant Level Goal: The level of a contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.
 MCL MCL: Maximum Contaminant Level: The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
 TT TT: Treatment Technique: A required process intended to reduce the level of a contaminant in drinking water.
 AL AL: Action Level: The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
-Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.

-Contaminants MCLG A Your AL Water # Samples Exceeding AL Exceeds AL Typical Source MRDLG MRDLG: Maximum residual disinfection level goal.
+Important Drinking Water Definitions Variances and Exemptions Variances and Exemptions: State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
+MRDLG MRDLG: Maximum residual disinfection level goal.
 The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.
 MRDL MRDL: Maximum residual disinfectant level.
 The highest level of a disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level For more information please contact:
+MNR MNR: Monitored Not Regulated MPL MPL: State Assigned Maximum Permissible Level

+For more information please contact: